nathanroberts/nathanroberts.github.io/README.md

 I use this site to write more often, share my work and experiment with web stuff.
 This version uses [Jekyll](https://jekyllrb.com/), [Github Pages](https://pages.github.com/) and [Tachyons CSS](http://tachyons.io).

-I'm constantly playing around with it, so things may look 🤔 at times.
+I'm constantly playing around with the site, so things may look 🤔 at times.
 Thanks for stopping by!